pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust.md

 Rust changes the balance of that equation.

-First, any Rust project can make an HTML site of documentation by running `cargo doc --open`
+First, any Rust project can make an HTML site of documentation by running `cargo doc --open`.

 At a minimum, the documentation will have all the function signatures of the public functions, traits, and structs of your modules.
 It will also put any comments with `///` or `//!` in there as well.
 It will also have links to documentation to all your dependencies.